vanderdavidcar/delete-local-users/README.md

+# Disclaimer
+I'm not a dev yet, this is NOT fancy code.
+It does work (for me at least!) though.
+You can seriously mess up your producition environment with my scripts if you don't know what you're doing.
+I take no responsibility for that :)</br>

-# Clean-up local users in network devices
+## Clean-up local users in network devices

 How to clean-up local users in your network environment that doesn't authenticate on TACACS or some platform that provides security policy management to secure network access for end users and devices.